 of respondents were not taking part in any other virtual sessions outside of those with PeacePlayers

-Gareth took up the position of Managing Director with PeacePlayers International – Northern Ireland (PPI – NI) in March 2009, having previously worked as Programmes Manager with Rural Community Network NI, a regional rural community development organization.
-He has a BSc (Hons) Degree in Geography, and an MSc in Town and Country Planning – both from the Queens University Belfast.
-Gareth also has a Post Graduate Certificate in Management and a Masters in Business Administration (MBA), both from the Open University.
-Most recently, Gareth became a Certified Practitioner of Neuro-Linguistic programming.
-Gareth is married and has two children and hails from Co.
-Down.
+Gareth took up the position of Managing Director with PeacePlayers International – Northern Ireland (PeacePlayers) in March 2009, having previously worked as Programmes Manager with a regional rural community development organization.
+He has a BSc (Hons) Degree in Geography, and an MSc in Town and Country Planning, both from the Queens University Belfast.
+Gareth also has a Post Graduate Certificate in Management and a Master in Business Administration (MBA), both from the Open University.
+Gareth is a Certified Practitioner of Neuro-Linguistic programming and holds additional qualifications in Executive Coaching and Sustainable Investment for the 3rd Sector.
+Gareth has expertise in strategic planning; people, project and financial management; and a focus on outcomes based accountability.
+Gareth has over 15 years’ experience at Senior Management level and over 25 years of experience of managing teams and change for sustainability in the community / voluntary and Not-for-Profit sector.
+Gareth is married, has two teenage daughters and hails from Co.
+Down

 At the age of 10 Laura became involved with a victim’s group in her local area of Co.
 Down.
 She helps local people affected by “The Troubles”, and has been elected onto the committee each year since the age of 17.
 The group has been a big influence in her life and it is only fitting that this passion for peace has transferred into the start of her career.

 Laura became involved with PeacePlayers when undertaking her university placement year, and took on a full time position after graduating from Ulster University with a BSc (Hons) in Business Studies with Marketing.
 PeacePlayers also led to Laura being recruited to play rugby for Ballynahinch RFC.